 Post-Prohibition Return of Bock

-A 1937 issue of the trade journal The American Brewer contains a classic instance of American merchandising thinking (via Hagley Digital Archives):
+A 1937 issue of the trade journal The American Brewer exhibits a classic instance of American merchandising thinking (via Hagley Digital Archives).

-The author, Schuyler Patterson, noted that March bock beer had been returned successfully to American brewing, as a seasonal specialty.
-This was due in part to effective merchandising.
+The author, Schuyler Patterson, noted that post-repeal brewing had successfully revived the March bock season, as a seasonal specialty.
+That success was due in part, he noted, to effective merchandising.

-Articles on brewing theory and practical applications, and of course supplier ads, typically appeared in The American Brewer.
-But there was also strong emphasis on marketing, more than I’ve noted in contemporary U.K. and Continental journals.
+Articles both on brewing theory and practical applications typically featured in The American Brewer.
+There was a strong emphasis on marketing, more than I have noted in contemporary U.K. and Continental journals.

 Angelenos Rock the Bock